bbatsche/ConsoleColor/README.md

 echo $style->apply("Let's stop things before they get too out of hand\n", Style\Text::Underline, true);
 ```

-The `Style` instance will attempt to keep track of whether the previous style was terminated or not.
+The `Style` instance keeps track of whether the previous style was terminated or not.
 You can use `willAutoTerminate()` and `isActive()` to determine whether auto termination is enabled and if there are styles currently active on the output stream.

-To manually end styling, you may output `terminate()`:
+To manually end styling, you can output `terminate()`:

 ```php
 use BeBat\ConsoleColor\Style;